dustinrb/Marble.jl/README.md

 Marble is yet another academic Markdown flavor.
 It emphasizes an easy transition from Markdown to Latex.
 Consequently, it currently cannot convert files into HTML.
 So, what does Marble offer:

 1. Highly configurable output.
 Marble uses Jinja2 templating to control the rending of each element.
 Each template can be easily overwritten.
-2. First class support for figures, tables, and equations
+2. First class support for [figures](#figure), [tables](#table), [equations](#equation), and [analysis script output](#data)
 3. Readable Latex output

 **NOTE:** Marble is currently a proof of concept.
-Installation and error handling are currently not as smooth as they should be, and Marble has not yet been submitted to the official Julia package index.
+Installation and error handling are currently not as smooth as they should be, and Marble has not yet been submitted to the official Julia package index due to lack of testing.
 Please open an issue on github if you encounter any problems.

 ## Installation